xbyrne/glq_mpia/README.md

 Select the result of the UnWISE crossmatch as the Local Table, and choose RA and DEC as the RA and Dec columns; the default choice may be different now.
 Use the same Match Parameters as for the first X-match.
 Hit Go.
-A third table, for me called "3xVHS DR5", is created after another minute, containing 151 629 entries.
+A third table, for me called "2xVHS DR5", is created after another minute, containing 151 629 entries.
-This table is `/data/interim/des_wise_vhs_objects.csv`
+This table is `/data/interim/des_wise_vhs_objects.csv`.
+Said file is 109MB which is too large for Git and I can't be bothered to figure out LFS so it's stored compressed as a `.csv.gz` file.

 ### Perform cuts in WISE data

 Run through the notebook `selecting_data/magnitude_processing.ipynb`, which calculates important data fields (e.g. flux, flux errors) and performs cuts to the data (particularly in WISE), removing